• Skip to primary navigation

 While the iconic red structure can be appreciated from below (especially when it lights up at night), the real thrill comes from climbing to the top to catch the 360° views of the city.

 The Tokyo Tower is open 7 days a week.
-Click here to buy your ticket online to save your family some time!
+Click here to buy your ticket online to save the whole family some time!

 13. Hato Bus Tokyo Tours